fareed1983/profile/site/fpga-zero-to-calculator.md

 Here I use the 50MHz clock of the DE1 as an input and the always block is set to trigger at the positive-edge of the clock and it will only trigger once on each positive-edge.
 I am counting to 50 million and inverting the current state of the LED.
 Note that Verilog HDL will compile the addition operation into an adder.

+One point to note here is that <= means that the assignment must be done at the end of the clock cycle.

 ## Project 10 - [Calculator]()

 With the fundamentals in place, I was now ready to put it all to practice with the calculator.
 Was I in for a surprise!
 It turned out to be one of the most interesting project I implemented.